beeware/briefcase/docs/how-to/contribute/code.rst

     .. code-block:: console

-      (venv) $ tox -e py
+      (.venv) $ tox -e py

   .. group-tab:: Linux

     .. code-block:: console

-      (venv) $ tox -e py
+      (.venv) $ tox -e py

   .. group-tab:: Windows

     .. code-block:: doscon

-      (venv) C:\...>tox -e py
+      (.venv) C:\...>tox -e py

 .. _test-subset:

 Run a subset of tests
 ---------------------

 By default, tox will run all tests in the unit test suite.
-To restrict the test run to a subset of tests, you can pass in `any pytest specifier
+When you're developing your new test, it may be helpful to run *just* that one test.
+To do this, you can pass in `any pytest specifier
 <https://docs.pytest.org/en/latest/how-to/usage.html#specifying-which-tests-to-run>`__
 as an argument to tox.
+These test paths are relative to the ``briefcase`` directory.
 For example, to run only the tests in a single file, run:

 .. tabs::